A190nux/marketing_agent/README.md

 Downsampling the input to 64×64 first — the model's actual training crop size — before running all three backends puts `mri_model` back inside its own distribution.
-Here the result reverses: our model outperforms Real-ESRGAN, since it's now operating exactly where it was trained to.
+Here we can see the actual difference between the models.

 | Real-ESRGAN | MRI model | Bicubic |
 |---|---|---|